 Past guests report encountering London’s apparition in the room where he once slept.
 Guests say to have heard his disembodied voice at the inn.
 London is said to have loved the inn so much, he even spent an entire summer there with his second wife.
 During this time, he finished his novel Valley of the Moon.
 The room where London slept has been preserved much as it would have been during the author’s visits in the early twentieth century.

 Many celebrities stayed here in the early 1900s, including Clark Gable, Orson Wells, Carole Lombard, and others.
 John Wayne even rented a room here while filming Rooster Cogburn.

 Enjoy breakfast, lunch or dinner at the inn’s tavern, which includes updated comfort food classics with seasonal ingredients like horseradish-crusted Columbia River steelhead, roasted chicken, juicy burgers, tasty cobbler and pie, omelets, and a Jack London breakfast scramble, with slow-smoked barbecue brisket, caramelized onions, and Tillamook sharp cheese.

 Each of the nine guest rooms at the Wolf Creek Inn includes a private bath.
 The inn's landscaped grounds stretch to nearby Wolf Creek, with picnic tables available for public use.

-The Wolf Creek Inn is located at 100 Front Street, Wolf Creek, Oregon.
-You will the inn 20 miles north of Grant’s Pass Oregon, 1/4 mile off I5 at exit #76, in the little village of Wolf Creek.
+You will find this gorgeous historic inn at 100 Front Street, Wolf Creek, Oregon.
+Just 20 miles north of Grant's Pass Oregon, 1/4 mile off I5 at exit #76, in the little village of Wolf Creek.